Kalesa: Description

-The kalesa looks like a two-wheeled inclined cart, and is drawn by a single horse.
+The kalesa is a two-wheeled inclined cart drawn by a single horse.
 It is made from wood, metal, or a combination of both.
-The kalesa driver commonly called as kutsero (Spanish cochero) sits on the driver's seat in front.
-Both the driver and the passengers are enclosed by a canopy originating from the back of the cab.
-Kalesa had specific terminology for drivers.
-When a kutsero wants the horse to turn right, he says "mano" while he says "silla" to make the horse turn left.
+The kalesa driver, known as the cochero (kutsero in Tagalog) or calesero (kalaseru in Ilocano), sits on the driver's seat called a pescante, located directly in front of the passenger's seats.
+Both the driver and the passengers are covered by a canopy made from fabric or leather to provide protection from the sun and rain.